lindydonna/SlackOutputBinding/readme.md

 For JavaScript, the process is currently manual.
 Do the following:
 1. Copy the extension to an output folder such as "extensions".
 This can be done in a post-build step in the .csproj
 2. Add the app setting `AzureWebJobs_ExtensionsPath` to local.settings.json (or in Azure, in App Settings).
-Set the value to your "extension" folder from the previous step.
+Set the value to the **parent** of your "extension" folder from the previous step.

 The project **SampleFunction** app already has a post-build step that copies the assembly to the folder **Extensions**.